Real estate calculators and rental market data

 Chattanooga, TN

-Had gigabit internet before most cities knew what that meant, and it attracted exactly the kind of remote workers and small tech companies you'd expect.
-No state income tax, affordable entry, and a growing rental market in a small-city package.
+Had gigabit internet before most cities knew what that meant, and it attracted the remote workers and small tech companies you'd expect.
+No state income tax, affordable entry, growing rental market in a small-city package.

 15 zip codes